 Maintaining our positive academic momentum

-MMSD estimates current state funding model for public education will lead to $30M in budget cuts over the next 3 years.
+MMSD estimates that the current state funding model for public education will lead to $30M in budget cuts over the next 3 years.

-The increased budget we are asking for is designed to continue the community investment passed in the 2016 operating referendum by allowing us to increase property taxes above the state limit.
-Without additional budget, we estimate that we will have a $10M budget gap next year, or $30M over the next 3 years.
-This deficit is too big to protect from the classroom.
+The increased budget we are asking the community to consider is designed to continue the community investment passed in the 2016 operating referendum by allowing us to increase property taxing authority above the state limit.
+Without this additional budget, we estimate that we will have a $10M budget gap next year, or $30M over the next 3 years.
+This deficit is too big to protect cuts from the classroom.
 We would need to reduce the number of MMSD teachers and student programs.

 An operating referendum would allow us to continue the services and supports we are currently providing students without having to cut large numbers of staff, increase class sizes, and make deeper and more disruptive cuts in coming years.
 The funds would be built into our budget each year and used to fund things like: